aronwc/mlsm/papers/priedhorsky13inferring/rwang33.md

 3. For the language (ln) and time zone (tz) fields, they  form n-grams by simply removing whitespace and punctuation and converting to lowercase.

 #Experiments
+##Training duration
+The length of time from which to select training tweets.
+They used all selected tweets for training, except only the first tweet from a given user is retained, toavoid over-weighting frequent tweeters.

+##Test duration
+The length of time from which to select test tweets.
+In all experiments, they tested on a random sample of 2,000 tweets selected from one day.
+They excluded users with a tweet in the training set from testing, in order to avoid tainting the test set.

+##Gap
+The length of time between the end of training data and the beginning of test data.

+##Stride
+The length of time from the beginning of one training set to the beginning of the next.
+This was fixed at 6 days unless otherwise noted.

 #Results